craigwatson/puppet-vmwaretools/README.markdown

 ##Overview

 This module manages the installation and upgrade of VMware Tools via the source code tarballs distributed with vSphere.
+The tarballs are transferred to the target by either HTTP download or Puppet filebucket (the default mechanism is the latter).

 ##Module Description